 - Proof of training completion

-*Please note: Training must be completed within the calendar year and all receipts must be submitted before December 31, 2018 in order to receive scholarship reimbursement.
+*Please note: Training must be completed within the calendar year and all receipts must be submitted before December 31, in the year of the award, in order to receive scholarship reimbursement.